drfreder/king-and-frederickson/README.md

-The Pandemic Penalty: COVID-19’s Gendered Impact on Academic Productivity
+The Pandemic Penalty: COVID-19’s Gendered Impact on Scientific Productivity
 ================
 Megan Frederickson and Molly King
-July 17, 2020
+September 11, 2020

 We quantified how the COVID-19 pandemic is affecting the gender breakdown of preprint submissions to [arXiv](https://arxiv.org/) and